ITNATH/Javascript-Basics/README.md

 # Javascript-Basics

-// this sign is used for one line comment//
+                         // COMMENT//

+// SINGLE LINE COMMENT//   /*MULTIPLE LINE COMMENT*/

 /*

-this sign is used for multiple line comment
+              STATEMENT

-STATEMENT are each line of code WRITTEN.
+STATEMENT are each line OR WORD of code WRITTEN.

 */
                    // RULES//
-// MOST VARIABLE END WITH SEMI-COLUME, FOR JAVASCRIPT ITS NOT NECCESSARY ALL THE TIME//
+// MOST VARIABLE AND STATEMENT END WITH SEMI-COLUME;, FOR JAVASCRIPT ITS NOT NECCESSARY ALL THE TIME//

 // let, class, function, return. are all reserved key words